 For families with a missing or sexually exploited child, NCMEC provides crisis intervention and local counseling referrals to appropriate professionals.
 Our Team HOPE program connects families with peers who have had similar experiences and can offer coping skills and compassion.
 When a missing child is recovered, we help families with the reunification process, including mental health services and travel assistance.

-NCMEC is committed to providing training, technical assistance, and resources at no cost to law enforcement and other personnel who investigate cases of crimes against children, specifically cases of missing children and child sexual exploitation.
+NCMEC is committed to providing training, technical assistance, education, and resources at no cost to child-serving professionals, including law enforcement and other personnel who assist with missing and exploited children cases.
 NCMEC offers online programs as well as in-person trainings.
-View our full training offerings.
+View our training courses.

 NCMEC provides safety and prevention resources for families and professionals focusing on child abduction, child sexual exploitation, and internet safety.

-- KidSmartz: A child safety program that educates families and kids about preventing abduction, empowering elementary-aged students to practice safer behaviors.
+KidSmartz Personal Safety Program: A child safety program that educates families and children about how to prevent abduction and that empowers elementary-aged students to practice safer behaviors.